jimlunsford/microblog-stream/README.md

 ### Likes and replies

-Version 1.0.5 adds a small set of social style details:
+Versions 1.0.5 and later add a small set of social style details:

 - A replies pill that shows the current comment count for each post
 - A like pill that: